danielbachhuber/Assignment-Desk/readme.txt

 * Columns in users view calculate total words, average words, pitches, and volunteer count
 * Nonces on all the forms
 * Default settings implemented
-* Moved pitch form settings to its own view
+* Moved pitch form settings to its own view; no data migration
-* Moved public-facing functionality settings to its own view
+* Moved public-facing functionality settings to its own view; no data migration

 = 0.3 =
 * Manage Posts - Can filter by assignment_status